Skip to main content

 Coordinators

 Each coordinator is reached through a getter on the client.
 They are lazily wired at construction and are safe to hold references to.
+Because the coordinator types are exported from the package root, you can annotate them in TypeScript:

 Data flow